hashicorp/terraform/website/source/docs/enterprise/state/resolving-conflicts.html.md

 ### Using Terraform Locally

-Another way to resolve conflicts in Atlas remote state is to merge and conflicted copies locally by inspecting the raw state available in the path `.terraform/terraform.tfstate`.
+Another way to resolve remote state conflicts is to merge and conflicted copies locally by inspecting the raw state available in the path `.terraform/terraform.tfstate`.

 When making state changes, it's important to make backup copies in order to avoid losing any data.

-Atlas will reject any state that is pushed with a serial that is lower than the known serial when the MD5 of the state does not match.
+Any state that is pushed with a serial that is lower than the known serial when the MD5 of the state does not match will be rejected.

 The serial is embedded in the state file: